We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Below, find 6 options that may reduce back pain, improve sleep, and thus increase energy levels.
+Below are six options that may reduce back pain and improve sleep, thereby increasing energy levels.

 This mattress is a hybrid, meaning that it has both memory foam and coils.

-This mattress has won multiple consumer awards and receives widely positive reviews.
+This mattress has won multiple consumer awards and receives mostly positive reviews.

 All Helix mattresses have breathable covers and come with a 100-night sleep trial and a 10-year warranty.

-This combines memory foam and coils to provide a medium-firm surface, which the company suggest is ideal for side sleepers.
+This mattress combines memory foam and coils to provide a medium firm surface, which the manufacturers suggest is ideal for side sleepers.

 The mattress also has five layers of differentiated support to relieve pressure on the joints, along with a layer of cooling gel foam.

 It comes with a 100-night sleep trial and a 20-year warranty.
-The company say that they strive to use environmentally friendly materials.
+The company says that it strives to use environmentally friendly materials.

-The makers of this mattress say that it works well for side sleepers and people who switch between their sides and back.
-They also note that the mattress’ seven support layers provide a softer surface for the shoulders and legs and a firmer one for the torso.
+This mattress may work well for side sleepers and people who switch between their sides and back.
+The company also notes that the mattress’ seven support layers provide a softer surface for the shoulders and legs and a firmer one for the torso.

-Winkbeds say that their memory foam contains small air capsules to follow the body’s contours and help heat dissipate, allowing the person to stay cool and comfortable.
+Winkbeds says that its memory foam contains small air capsules to follow the body’s contours and help heat dissipate, allowing the person to stay cool and comfortable.

 According to reviews on the company’s website, this mattress has helped some people with back pain.
 It comes with a 120-night trial and a lifetime warranty.

-Research shows that mattress materials can affect sleep quality.
+Research suggests that mattress materials can affect sleep quality.
 A small

 As a result, side sleepers may prefer latex mattresses.